melke/LogglyLogger-CocoaLumberjack/README.md

 # Don't use this yet.
-It is not completed in any way!
+It is not completed yet!

 # LogglyLogger-CocoaLumberjack